daxcee/sahat.github.com/_posts/2014-02-26-how-to-implement-password-reset-in-nodejs.md

 {% endhighlight %}

 Finally, add the `flash()` function with the rest of your Express middleware.
-I have placed it right after `express.sesson()`, although it might still work if you place it elsewhere.
+I have placed it right after `app.use(session({ secret: 'session secret key' }))`, although it might still work if you place it elsewhere.

 {% highlight js %}
 app.use(flash());